conflictometer/Conflictometer/README.md

 *Contact and Support*

 Any bug, mistake, or improvement can be suggested using the Issues tab of this GitHub repository.
-For any usage questions or specific requests, please send an email to: paulaplapla98@gmail.com
+For any usage questions or specific requests, please send an email to: [Author names removed for blinded review]

 *License*